1fifoto/cdt-water-gpx/README.md

 The `script/Code.gs` file is a Google docs script file which when run creates a GPX XML file to be downloaded as `cdtwater.gpx`.
 The GPX XML file contains the necessary XML Namespaces to allow it to be verified using the following
-command: `SAXCount -v=always -n -s -f cdtwater.gpx`
+command: `SAXCount -v=always -n -s -f cdtwater.gpx`.
+The SAXCount program and be downloaded from Apache at: https://xerces.apache.org/xerces-c/saxcount-3.html